wuk2025/Checkers-Game/README.md

  This game was created and tested using IntelliJ IDEA.
 The GUI is created with JavaFX.

- There is a joke implemented when you win the game.
+ There is a joke implemented when the game is finished.